Do you want the trash on your WordPress website to be emptied automatically?

 We hope this tutorial helped you learn how to automatically empty your trash in WordPress.
-You may also want to learn how to get a free SSL certificate or check out list of must have plugins to grow your site.
+You may also want to learn how to get a free SSL certificate or check out the list of must-have WordPress plugins to grow your site.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.